danburzo/percollate/README.md

 ⚠️ _under-construction.gif_

-Percollate will be a command-line tool to turn web pages as beautifully formatted PDFs.
+Percollate is a command-line tool to turn web pages as beautifully formatted PDFs.

 ## What the plan is